 Imagine waking up one morning and learning that you now have half the net worth as the day before.
 This is essentially what happened to people in Argentina just one week ago when they saw the purchasing power of their currency decrease by 30% overnight.

 Think it can’t happen to you?

 Society at large has a misplaced faith in the currency and the banking system.
-It is easy to do when you have banking institutions that can’t fail, and you enter the eye of the economic storm.
-However, the financial crisis that was nearly averted in 2008 was never cleaned up, it was simply swept under the rug.
-There are major flaws in the system that still exists today.
-Further, the idea that paper money is somehow secure is a rather modern mistake, let us learn, and not make the same mistakes others have made in the past.
+It happens easily when you have banking institutions that can’t fail, and you enter the eye of the economic storm.
+However, the financial crisis that was nearly averted in 2008 was never cleaned up; it was simply swept under the rug, and there are major flaws in the system that still exist today.
+Further, the idea that paper money is somehow secure is a rather modern mistake.
+So, let us learn, and not make the same mistakes others have made in the past.

-Paper money and or ones and zero are in a computer, (i.e. your bank account) is not inherently valuable.
+Paper money and/or 1s and 0s are in a computer, (i.e. your bank account) are not inherently valuable.
 It is backed purely by faith, and if that faith disappears, so will the value.
-Those who are well read in economic literature, particularly Austrian economics obviously would concur with my sentiments: don’t trust a monetary system based on debt and inflation, as it is unsustainable.
+Those who are well-read in economic literature, particularly Austrian economics, obviously would concur with my sentiments: don’t trust a monetary system based on debt and inflation, as it is unsustainable.